AhaLabs/ahalabs.github.io/src/pages/posts/comparing-rust-smart-contract-storage-approaches.md

 title: "Comparing Rust Smart Contract Storage Approaches"
 pubDate: "2022-11-30"
 author: "@chadoh"
+description: "A comparison of how NEAR, Soroban, and CosmWasm each wrap the key-value store in their Rust smart contracts."
 ---

 I  ([@chadoh](https://twitter.com/chadoh)) recently started [exploring the CosmWasm smart contract module for Cosmos](https://github.com/Web3-Builders-Alliance/ClusterOneCodeJournal.W22MTW.Chad/blob/main/standards.md) as well as [Soroban, a new smart contract platform from the Stellar team](https://github.com/stellar/sorobanathon/discussions/19).